wenbo2316/wenbo2316.github.io/_pages/cv.md

 ======
 * B.S. in Geophysics, Jilin University, 2021
 * M.S. in Physical Science, The University of Chicago, 2023
+* M.S. in Computer Science, Georgia Institute of Technology, 2024
-* Ph.D in Planetary Science, GitHub University, 2018 (expected)
+* Ph.D in Planetary Science, GitHub University, 2029 (expected)

 Work experience
 ======